New Book Release

 How to Build Relationships That Win in Japan, China, and South Korea

-Western business is often played like Chess: linear, aggressive, and focused on capturing the deal.
-In Asia, the game is Go, a strategy of influence, patience, and encirclement.
-The Asia Code provides the frameworks you need to navigate this profound cultural shift, turning one-time transactions into lasting, million-dollar partnerships.
-Written by a practitioner with two decades of experience on the front lines of cross-cultural business, this is the playbook you wish you had before your first meeting in Tokyo, Beijing, or Seoul.
+Western business is often played like Chess.
+In Asia, the game is Go.
+The Asia Code provides the frameworks you need to navigate this cultural shift, turning one-time transactions into lasting partnerships.

 Decoding the Invisible Architecture of Power